itsPreto/baby-code/README.md

 # Baby Interpreter Code

 ## A Python-based service that is:
-- simple,
+- primarily and mostly for fun, as it is extremely early in development.
+- however, it's also extremly SIMPLE,
-- 100% local &
+- 100% LOCAL &
-- cross-platform
+- CROSS-PLATFORM.

 It leverages open source LLMs to interpret user's requests into Python code.
 The service is exposed through a Flask server which receives user's requests, processes them, and returns Python code.